William Conolly: Career

 He built the first winged Palladian house in Ireland, Castletown House in Celbridge, County Kildare, starting in 1722, and specified that every part of it had to be made from Irish materials.
 His Dublin town house was on Capel Street, then the most fashionable part of the city.
 He also commissioned the Old Custom House and the Irish Houses of Parliament, the world's first building specifically designed as a bicameral parliament.

 Conolly was the most important of the "Undertakers", the managers of Government business in the Irish House of Commons, in the early 18th century.
 He was associated with the moderate faction of Whigs and was opposed by the Brodrick faction from Cork.
-He was a Member of Parliament for Donegal Borough from 1692 to 1703 and subsequently for Londonderry County until his death in 1729.
+He was a Member of Parliament for Donegal Borough from 1692 to 1703 and subsequently for County Londonderry until his death in 1729.
 In 1703 and 1713, he was also elected for Newtown Limavady and in 1727 for Ballyshannon, but chose each time not to sit.

 He was Speaker of the Irish House of Commons and a Commissioner of the Revenue from 1715 to his death in 1729.
 His name was spelt "Conolly", rather than the more familiar Connolly, deriving ultimately from the Gaelic surname "O Conghaile".

 On his death, Archbishop Boulter estimated Conolly's income in 1729 at £17,000 p.a.
 His widow Katherine continued to live in style at Castletown until her death in 1752.
 She built the Wonderful Barn and the Conolly Folly in the 1740s.
 Then their estates passed briefly to William's nephew William junior, and then on to his great-nephew Tom Conolly M.P., known as "Squire Tom", who was married to Lady Louisa Conolly.